 For trade waste charging purposes Liquid Trade Waste discharges are classified into four charging categories as follows:

-To apply to discharge liquid trade waste, select and complete the appropriate form/s from the table below and return to:
+To apply to discharge liquid trade waste, select and complete the appropriate form/s and return to:

 Liquid Trade Waste Officer

 If you are unsure of which form you should use, contact: